 The climb-up is an iconic parkour skill that’s a real-world, urban application of the muscle-up on a wall.
 Along with landing, rolling, and falling, climb-ups are amongst the most practical of all parkour movements.
 In a real-life or time-sensitive situation, getting up quickly (climb-up) and getting down safely (land/roll/fall) are 2 of the most important movements to know.

 Unfortunately, these basic skills are also some of the most neglected, even in parkour-specific training, because they require loads of hard work and clever progressions to learn.
 As a beginner, a climb-up may take you many months, if not years, for you to develop to a high level of mastery.

 Whether you’re just now learning about the climb-up, or you’ve practiced & taught it for years, this guide has you covered with 1 key climb-up progression for all levels, 3 important static holds, 5 fundamental drills, and a handful of intermediate level climb-up movements.

 → For an alternative approach to learning or teaching the climb-up, check out this free blog post: Build your climb-up from the ground up

 → To unlock our most comprehensive parkour strength & conditioning resource, consider purchasing our digital training manual: Parkour Strength Online

 Moreso than skills such as vaults or jumps, we find that people struggle to find incremental progressions and methodical frameworks to work through on their climb-up journey.
 The missing link is often the running climb-up.
 Use this drill, with thoughtful scaling up or down, to challenge any level of strength or skill.

-Running climb-up + climb-down (head-high)
+Running climb-up + climb-down (3-step run-up, head-high)